Maquoketa officials seek naming ideas for new trumpeter swan

 The conservation department released a video this week of the swan’s introduction to Hurstville, which didn’t go as planned.
 The bird escaped his carrier during the transition, so conservation employees had to “herd” him to the enclosure.

-Eventually the swan was capture and introduced to his new roommate, Ginger, a female trumpeter swan.
+Eventually the swan was captured and introduced to his new roommate, Ginger, a female trumpeter swan.

 Anyone with ideas about a name for the swan can contact the conservation department at 563-652-3783 or jess@jacksonccb.com.